sara-nl/griddocs/source/Pages/Practices/projectmine/install_gridtransfer_software.rst

-Please also install the SRM client software
+Please do not install the SRM client software as it is deprecated.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^